ashishtele/ashishtele.github.io/_posts/2019-04-08-CoastlineZip_new.md

 ---
 Hi All,

 The last blog gives an approach to find the coastline zip codes.
 I followed the relative distances calculation approach to find the zip codes.
-I came across "Natural Earth" and an R package 'rnaturalearth' which is the API to the site.
+I came across ['Natural Earth'](https://www.naturalearthdata.com/) and an R package ['rnaturalearth'](https://cran.r-project.org/web/packages/rnaturalearth/README.html) which is the API to the site.

 The piece of code gives the Latitude and Longitude coordinates of the coastline zip codes: